Danrejk/Here-To-Slay-Card-Maker/README.md

-<h1>Custom Leader and Monster Card generator - Here To Slay (ENG)</h1>
+<h1>Here To Slay - Custom Card Maker (ENG)</h1>
-<p>A generator for accurate custom leader cards for the card game "Here To Slay", which ensures that the generated cards are as close to the original designs as possible.</p>
+<p>A generator for accurate custom cards for the card game "Here To Slay", which goal is to ensure that the generated cards are as close to the original designs as possible.</p>
-<p>There is an official one for leader (but now monsters) on unstablegames.com, BUT it has so many inaccuracies that it can barely represent the look of the real cards, as well as lacking several classes and split classes.</p>
+<p>There is an official one for leaders only on unstablegames.com, BUT even it has so many inaccuracies that it barely represents the look of the real cards, and it lacks several classes, split classes and other features.</p>

-<h2>Downloading and running the Generator</h2>
+<h2>Instalation</h2>
 <p>Download the latest <b>Release</b> of the program displayed on the right.
 The <code>.exe</code> is located inside of the <code>.zip</code>.<br>
 The <code>.exe</code> must remain along the other files inside of the folder or else the program will not work.
 </p>